Webhooks

 | |

-TaskApprovalStatusChanged | Fired when a Task's Approval Status is changed
+TaskApprovalStatusChanged | Fired when a task's approval status is changed

 | |

-TaskApprovalDecisionChanged | Fired when a user gives his decision on approval
+TaskApprovalDecisionChanged | Fired when a user gives his decision on approval for task

 | |

-TaskApprovalDecisionReset | Fired when a user's actions reset a previous Decision.
-For example, if a Task's files have been Rejected and the Approval Rejected, when a user uploads a new version of a file the Approval Decision is reset, and this event is triggered. | |
+TaskApprovalDecisionReset | Fired when a user's actions reset a previous decision for task.
+For example, if a task's files have been tejected and the approval tejected, when a user uploads a new version of a file the approval decision is reset, and this event is triggered.

-FolderApprovalStatusChanged | Fired when a Folder's Approval Status is changed | |
+FolderApprovalStatusChanged | Fired when a folder's or project's approval status is changed

-FolderApprovalDecisionChanged | Fired when a Folder's Approval Final Decision is changed | |
+FolderApprovalDecisionChanged | Fired when a folder's or project's approval final decision is changed

-FolderApprovalDecisionReset | Fired when a user's actions reset a previous Decision.
-For example, if a Folder's files have been Rejected and the Approval Rejected, when a user uploads a new version of an Approval file the Approval Decision is reset, and this event is triggered. |
+FolderApprovalDecisionReset | Fired when a user's actions reset a previous decision for folder or project.
+For example, if a folder's files have been rejected and the approval rejected, when a user uploads a new version of an approval file the approval decision is reset, and this event is triggered.

 The following events are not yet supported (and do not trigger notifications):